 Automation is a vital piece of the digital transformation puzzle.
 For instance, the work we do with Speaker Engage allows us to automate agenda planning, speaker communication, sponsor communication, and curation pieces.

 For me, Excel processes are manual.
-To collaborate, you will need to send emails, wait for them to respond, print it out later, etc. But on Speaker Engage, you can automate an Excel with an information process that allows you to curate, communicate, track, and understand how a person is interacting with our events.
+To collaborate, you will need to send emails, wait for them to respond, print them out later, etc. But on Speaker Engage, you can automate Excel with an informal process that allows you to curate, communicate, track, and understand how a person is interacting with our events.

 Let’s look at event registration – a step that involved quite a lot of manual processes.
 Now, registrations happen seamlessly on Eventbrite.
 Although people could Zoom bomb, there are processes to check these occurrences.

-Even at an online event, you must have the right kind of process to allow the right people to enter the right environment – you must have the proper checks and balances to facilitate registrations.
+Even at an online event, you must have the right kind of process to allow the right people to enter the right environment – you must have a thorough digital transformation strategy to check appropriately and balances to facilitate registrations.

 The events industry is embracing digital transformation at conferences and meetings.
 According to you, how can event organizers leverage digital transformation to create automated processes that are scalable?

-As an event organizer, I stress on listing out processes – from planning an event, curating your speakers, curating your sponsors, etc. and segregate them as manual or automated processes.
+As an event organizer, I stress listing out processes – from planning an event, curating your speakers, curating your sponsors, etc., and segregating them as manual or automated processes.

 Automated processes are usually collaborative and allow multiple stakeholders.
 Is the data accessible for more people?
 Can I share it?
 In case of information on a word doc, it is only with me.
 Then do I have to send it in an email?
 The recipient has to find it, work on it, and then send it back.
 That’s a lot of manual processes.